Mene oblonga

-Mene oblonga is a species of ray-finned fish that first appeared in the Monte Bolca Lagerstatten during the Lutetian epoch of the Eocene.
+Mene oblonga is an extinct species of ray-finned fish that first appeared in the Monte Bolca Lagerstatten during the Lutetian epoch of the Eocene.
 For a menid, it has a very shallow body, especially in comparison with the sympatric Mene rhombea.
 Its fossils are very rare in Monte Bolca.
 A single fossil from the early Oligocene, referred to as "Mene oblonga var. pusilla," was found in Chiavon, Italy.